One of the oldest Chinese shrines in Phuket

 Tha Rua Shrine is one of the oldest Chinese shrines in Phuket, found in Thalang District on Thepkasattri Road about 800m south of the Heroines’ Monument.
-It’s an important site during the annual Phuket Vegetarian Festival when thousands of devotees come to hold ceremonies and eat vegetarian food during the event’s 9 days.
+It’s an important site during the annual Phuket Vegetarian Festival, when thousands of devotees come to hold ceremonies and eat vegetarian food during the event’s nine days.

 Tha Rua Shrine is also an important place for local worshippers to pray for recovery from sickness, as its resident deity “Po Sein” is known for having healing powers.
 It is a beautifully ornate temple – brightly coloured in red, gold and green with writhing dragon sculptures on its roofs and columns, a giant Taoist god statue, and vivid wall murals.

 Tha Rua Shrine’s origins date back more than 100 years, when a resident man living in Thalang had a statue of the deity Po Sein, the “saviour god”, in his home.
 The man became ill and was visited by a monk, who became a spirit medium for Po Sein.
 The god’s ancient healing techniques helped heal the man through the monk.

 Word of the man’s recovery spread through the village, and for years after that, the monk was visited by many who came seeking his healing powers.
 One time, a wealthy man came to see the monk, who helped cure him of his illness.
 The monk never asked for anything in return for the treatment, but to honour the “saviour god”, the wealthy man donated money to build a shrine to house the Po Sein statue.
 A small temple was built, and over the years, it expanded as it gained more followers.